voidlesity/ngrok-dynamic-dns/README.md

+# IMPORTANT !!
+#### Ngrok has modified their free tier, and now you are limited to 1GB of traffic per month through their tunnels.
+Therefore, if you intend to use this service daily, you might run out of the allocatted data before the month ends.

 # Dynamic DNS for TCP Ngrok Tunnel using Cloudflare

 This Python program allows you to dynamically update your Cloudflare DNS records to point to a TCP Ngrok tunnel.
 It's especially handy for applications where you want to expose a local server to the internet, but the IP might change (for instance, if using a service like Ngrok).
 The program ensures that the DNS record is always updated with the latest Ngrok tunnel information.